• Skip to primary navigation

 Jump to Recipe

-pinterest image with title napa cabbage salad with ramen noodles.
+pin image with the title ramen napa cabbage salad.

 This napa cabbage ramen salad with crunchy noodles, almonds, and sunflower seeds is our favorite noodle salad recipe.